krakensecuritylabs/canisecure/_guides/linkedin.md

 updated: "2019-09-20"
 category: "Account Security"
 ---

 Don't make yourself a target through your LinkedIn profile.
-If you work in a high-risk field, like cryptocurrency, we highly recommend *against* leaking any association (e.g., don't say where you work and don't say you attend monthly crypto meetups)
+If you work in a high-risk field, like cryptocurrency, we highly recommend *against* broadcasting that information to the Internet (e.g., don't say where you work, don't call yourself a crypto evangelist and don't say you attend monthly crypto meetups)

 Locking Down Your Account
 =========================